Jurickson Profar Player Props: Rockies vs. Guardians

-The Colorado Rockies, including Jurickson Profar (.200 slugging percentage in past 10 games, including no homers), take on starter Cal Quantrill and the Cleveland Guardians at Progressive Field, Monday at 6:10 PM ET.
+The Colorado Rockies and Jurickson Profar, who went 2-for-5 with a home run and three RBI last time in action, battle Peyton Battenfield and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Phillies.
+He collected three RBI (going 2-for-5 with a home run) in his previous game against the Guardians.

 Jurickson Profar Game Info & Props vs. the Guardians